sheikhdiallo/COM304_FOUNDATION_1/sessions/session11/docs/assignmentAdvice.md

     * Key points in this material?
     * Why is it a good reference?

-4. what next steps could I take to consolidate my knowledge of this topic?
+4. What next steps could I take to consolidate my knowledge of this topic?
     * tutorials, practices, books, courses or other material you have identified